-Being from a country like Australia, we are lucky enough that most places have well-maintained footpaths and roads, therefore the use of a pram or stroller is an easy option when out and about with a baby or toddler.
-However, many countries are without this luxury for various reasons.
+Being from Australia, we are lucky enough that most places have well-maintained footpaths and roads, therefore the use of a pram or stroller is an easy option when out and about with a baby or toddler.
+However, many countries are without this luxury.
 This is just one of the benefits of babywearing while travelling.

 When we were researching our trip to Vietnam last year, one point that popped up was to leave the pram at home as there simply weren’t the accessible footpaths we were used to and it would be more hindrance than help.
-This threw us a little as we were not the babywearing kind.
+This threw us a little as we were not the babywearing type.
 Our daughter was already 12 months old and would be 14 months by the time we travelled.
-Where baby carriers even suitable for this age?
+Were there any baby carriers even suitable for this age?
 Yep!

 We also put our carrier to great use last year for our youngest daughter when travelling to Dubrovnik, Croatia when there are far too many stairs to consider navigating with a stroller!!
 These days I would choose babywearing over a pram for most international destinations, hands down!